Is there a deadline for submitting my statutory declaration?

-If you submit your statutory declaration form on, or after 1 January of the following year, you won’t be able to get Fees Free for any eligible study or training you did in your first year of study or training.
-Any study or training you did will still count as you ‘using’ Fees Free.
+If you do not submit your statutory declaration within 12 months, any eligible study or training you did will still count as you ‘using’ Fees Free.

 Unsure of some of these terms?
 Check out our glossary.

 - I’m going to become eligible part way through my study/training by meeting residency requirements, can I get Fees Free for any study or training I do before I become eligible?

 - I’m an Australian citizen or an Australian permanent resident, am I eligible for Fees Free?

 - I’m not sure of my residency status, who can I contact to check this?

 - I’m a citizen of the Cook Islands, Niue or Tokelau, am I eligible for Fees Free?

 - I’ve previously undertaken a course with zero fees, does this count as prior study or training?

 - I did some tertiary study while I was still at school.
 Does this count as prior study or training?